midoabdo14/Deep-Inhibitors/README.md

 Using graph convolutional network for molcular properties prediction of anti-SARS-COV-2 inhibitors.

 # Data
-- Data to train the model exist as SMILE strings format, labelled as 0 (non active) or 1 (active compounds)
+- Data to train the model exist as SMILE strings format, labeled as 0 (non active) or 1 (active compounds)
 - Saved as csv file in the data directory

 # Train Model